GallagherSecurity/cc-rest-docs/training/README.md

 In this section you will add your cardholder to an access group and modify the membership.

 ## Add an access group membership
-You will need the href of your cardholder that you used in the GET in TODO_LINK8.4 or the PATCH in TODO_LINK13.1, or that came back from your POST when you created a cardholder in TODO_LINK11.1.
+You will need the href of your cardholder that you used in the [cardholder detail GET](#cardholder-detail) or the [cardholder PATCH](#adding-updating-and-deleting-cards), or that came back from your POST when you [created a cardholder](#create-a-cardholder).

 You also need the href of your access group.
 You can see all your access groups by querying the access groups controller.
 Hint:  `GET /api`.
 Extra hint:  `GET /api/access_groups`.